Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • one glass of water.

-1. Pour the flowers with water, keep in a steam bath for 20 minutes, when it cools down, drain.
+1. Pour water over the flowers, keep in a steam bath for 20 minutes, when cool, drain.

 2. Use for washing.

-After childbirth, you can prepare a homemade ointment for hemorrhoids.
-For her you will need:
+After giving birth, you can prepare a homemade ointment for hemorrhoids.
+For it you will need:

 • fat – 100 g;